 This conference was funded in part by a grant from Psi Chi, The International Honor Society in Psychology.

-Formatting requirements for posters and powerpoints will be posted in spring 2016!
+Formatting requirements for posters and powerpoints are available here!

 Gary L. Wells, Ph.D., Iowa State University